-Selection of an individual bit for complete data addressing (optional).
+Detailed information for complete data addressing (optional).

 3.2.5 Parameter visibility

 The visibility of a parameter depends on the access level defined in the software, the dependency of other parameters, the selected application and the version of the associated firmware.